google/brax/README.md

 *Locomotion policy (run to target) trained in Brax in ~20 seconds.
 Brax simulates this environment >3M frames per second on a single v100 GPU.*

-## Getting Started
+## Colab Notebooks

+Explore Brax easily and quickly through a series of colab notebooks:

+* [Brax Basics](https://colab.research.google.com/github/google/brax/blob/main/notebooks/basics.ipynb) introduces the Brax API, and demonstrates simulating some basic physics primitives.

+## Using Brax locally

-To install brax from source, clone this repo, `cd` to it, and then:
+To install Brax from source, clone this repo, `cd` to it, and then:

 ```
 python3 -m venv env